 Any person living in the United Kingdom is eligible to join the Conservative Party.
 Applicants are not required to be registered voters or UK nationals.
 There is no upper or lower age limit on membership, although children under the age of 15 cannot be enrolled as full voting members.

 The party is run totally on donations from members, so like our policies, we are also the most economically sound party.
-The current membership fee has, on the 1st January, been raised from £15 to £25 per year.
-This is in comparison to the Labour Party who charge £36 and the Liberal Democrats who ask for a whopping £42
+The current membership fee is £25 per year for the over-26's, just £5 for those under 26 and £15 for current and previous members of the armed forces, regardless of age.

-Those under 22, pay just £5 per year and have the opportunity to join Conservative Future for those under the age of 30-whose members range from school children through to students, up to graduates and those who are well established on a career path.
+Those under 26, pay just £5 per year for party membership and have the opportunity to join Conservative Future for those under the age of 30-whose members range from school children through to students, up to graduates and those who are well established on a career path.

 Because the party runs totally on donations we run a Patrons Club for those members who want exclusive access to pre-dinner drinks with our Guest Speakers-usually Shadow Cabinet members if we can wrestle them away from their busy schedules-and want to help the association by paying for the privilege.
 The current charges are £120 for individuals or £180 for couples.
 As well as the benefits listed below for joining, the Patrons Club Members also receive one free Dinner Event per year.

 The payment of ANY of the membership fees will;

 - get you a free copy of our regular membership newsletter-Bluelink